I’m Worried About Losing My Older Dog Senior Dog Revolution-Show Notes In episode 17 of the podcast, I discuss the...Read More

 Understanding the common causes of weight loss and ensuring your dog’s overall health is essential to address this issue.
 Today in this blog, we aim to shed light on the causes of weight loss in older dogs and provide guidance on maintaining their health.

 Read on to discover the secret to helping your old dog regain a healthy weight while continuing to enjoy their meals.

 There are various reasons why dogs may experience weight loss despite eating.
 Here, we will discuss some common causes of weight loss in older dogs with a healthy appetite.

-Diabetes Mellitus: Diabetic dogs may lose weight quickly due to insufficient insulin production, which affects their ability to convert food into energy.
-Increased drinking, urination, and cataract development are common signs of diabetes in dogs.
+Diabetic dogs may lose weight quickly due to insufficient insulin production, affecting their ability to convert food into energy.
+In addition to increased drinking, urination and weight loss- diabetic dogs also tend to develop cataracts.